emipa606/FactionToEmpires/README.md

 **# [Known issues]
 **
 - Some factions can cause a bug where the content of the quest does not appear.
-To fix this, set to &apos;Empire : Bug Resolution&apos; in the options.
+To fix this, set to 'Empire : Bug Resolution' in the options.
-If this doesn&apos;t work.
+If this doesn't work.
 Disable this faction in the options to avoid becoming an empire.

-- Turn off rimsenal&apos;s &apos;make empire&apos; option.
+- Turn off rimsenal's 'make empire' option.
 If you make it an Empire, you will get an error.